msyamkumar/cs220-f20-projects/lab-p3/README.md

 1. Open a terminal.
 2. Navigate to the directory where you have saved these files
-3. ename with the mv command:
+3. Rename with the mv command:

 `mv lab.txt lab.csv`

 `mv madison.txt madison.csv`

-Now, your successfully get the .csv file!
+Now, you successfully get the .csv file!

 Next, open a terminal and navigate to your `lab3` directory.
 Run `ls` to make sure your three files are available.